rolandbreedveld/nest-api/README.md

 In Domoticz settings, be shure the api is working, example in "Local Networks (no username/password):":
 - 127.0.0.1;192.168.1.*

-This scipt is using cachefiles e.g. /tmp/nest_phpxxxxxx, if you test this schipt with the root user, and Domotics runs as user pi, don't forget to remove them after testing. (rm -rf /tmp/nest_php*)
+This scipt is using cachefiles e.g. /tmp/nest_phpxxxxxx, if you test this script with the root user, and Domoticz runs as user pi, don't forget to remove them after testing. (rm -rf /tmp/nest_php*)

 Some people want a different location, you can change the location of these cachefiles in the php-config:
 - /etc/php5/cli/php.ini for command line interface (/etc/php5/apache2/php.ini for use from apache